Quotes for student use, extracted from various questions people have asked me about sound and design.

 Do you feel your role is ever compromised more than it should be or that audio is under appreciated in the design process?

 That depends on your relationship to the director.
 I'm lucky to mostly work with directors that appreciate sound design and want to integrate it into their shows.
 I find that the LD, set designer, video designers, costume designer tend to work together very closely, but they are all working towards the same visual look, which I don't have the same interest in.
 I find that my collaboration is more with the performers, the writer and director than it is with anyone else because we share the same aural world, though of course the sound design often interacts and shares cue points with other aspects of the design.

 Do you consider the dynamics of sound are under appreciated by designers both in the construction of buildings and sets?
 Does the design of those spaces make your job easier/more difficult?

 In my experience, set designers don’t generally consider where speakers can go when designing a set.
-But then they don’t know where I’m going to need to put speakers and often neither do I when the set is being designed.
+But, to be fair, they don’t know where I’m going to need to put speakers - and often neither do I at that stage of the process.
 Integrating speakers into a set can be frustrating for all concerned, particularly if it has to happen after construction has been completed.
-Sometimes the set design takes a hit and sometimes I don’t get speakers where I’d ideally like them.
+Sometimes the set design takes a hit, or sometimes I don’t get speakers where I’d ideally like them.
 But that’s life!
 Sometimes the set design can create acoustic issues and I’ll try to head these off before construction begins.
 Building design is another matter, but generally speaking most new theatres involve significant consultation with all departments.
 Though as with all things, what is good for one department is not necessarily good for another.